 If you’re looking for a pet that will provide you with years of companionship, a toy poodle might be the perfect choice.

 Toy Poodles are intelligent dogs that learn new tricks quickly.
 They enjoy showing off their skills, so training is a great way to bond with your Toy Poodle.
-They are easy to train and excel in obedience and agility trials.
+They are easy to train and excel at parkour and in obedience and agility trials.

 Crate training is recommended for Toy Poodles, as they are small dogs and may be vulnerable to injury if left unsupervised.